digitalcredentials/wallet-attached-storage/README.md

-* For in browser **client-only Single Page Applications** (SPAs), the app's identity is ephemeral -- essentially a key pair will be generated for each new user session, and stored in the browser's Local Storage.
+* For in browser **client-only Single Page Applications** (SPAs), the app's identity is ephemeral -- essentially a key pair will be generated for each new user session, and stored in the browser.

 * For traditional **server side web applications**, it is recommended that the app's DID and key pairs are managed securely, on the server side, preferably